Battle of Wisconsin Heights: Aftermath

 The U.S. militia decided to wait until the following day to pursue Black Hawk.
 To their surprise, when morning arrived, their enemy had disappeared.
 Shortly before dawn one of the leaders accompanying Black Hawk, a Sauk chieftain named Neapope, had attempted from the knoll on which the band had taken refuge to explain to the militia officers that his group wanted only to end the fighting and go back across the Mississippi River.
 In a "loud shrill voice" he delivered a conciliatory speech in his native Ho-Chunk language, assuming Pauquette and his band of Ho-Chunk guides were still with the militia.
 However, the U.S. troops did not understand him, because their Ho-Chunk allies had already departed the battlefield.

 The one militia man killed in battle, Thomas Jefferson Short, was later buried somewhere on the site where the battle occurred.
-The battle was devastating for Black Hawk and his band, despite the fact that much of his band escaped across the Wisconsin River; casualty estimates were as high as 70 dead Sauk and Fox, including those killed in action and those drowned.
+The battle was devastating for Black Hawk and his band, despite the fact that much of his band escaped across the Wisconsin River; casualty estimates were as high as 70 dead Sauk and Meskwaki, including those killed in action and those drowned.
 Even so, at least one source called the battle, along with Stillman's Run, one of Black Hawk's major military triumphs.

 The militia regrouped at Blue Mounds Fort and picked up Black Hawk's trail again on July 28 near Spring Green, Wisconsin.
 When they finally caught up with Black Hawk's "British Band" it would lead to the decisive clash of the war at Bad Axe.
 At the mouth of the Bad Axe River, hundreds of men, women and children would be killed by pursuing soldiers, their Indian allies, and a U.S. gunboat.

 The site of the Battle of Wisconsin Heights is preserved in northwestern Dane County, two miles (3 km) southeast of present-day Sauk City on State Highway 78.
 It is owned by the Department of Natural Resources, and is open to the public.
 It is the only intact battle site from the American Indian Wars found in the U.S. Midwest.
 The Wisconsin Heights Battlefield was listed on the U.S. National Register of Historic Places on January 31, 2002.

 The location of the battle is confirmed in the Township (Exterior) Notes of U.S. Deputy Surveyor John H. Mullet.
 The range line (between Roxbury (Section 19 of T9N, R7E) and Mazomanie (Section 24 of T9N, R6E) was surveyed on October 23, 1832, just three months after the battle.
 Because of this record, there is contemporary and sworn proof of the battle site's location.